robin277t/CV/README.md

 Former founder turned full-stack software developer, keen to take on any challenge in the programming world.
 Recent graduate from Makers Academy, with a diverse background of 5 years in the corporate sector (analytics & product management) and 6 years with a design/e-commerce start-up (co-founder).
 Read more about why I code here, and my start-up journey here.

- medium blog

 ## <a name="whatibring">What I bring</a>
+### Tech stack I've covered so far 🤖
+- **Languages & Frameworks:** JavaScript, Ruby, HTML, CSS, React, Node.js, Express, Sinatra, TypeScript, WebSocket
+- **Databases:** MS SQL Server, PostgreSQL, MongoDB
+- **Testing:** Jest, Cypress, RSpec
+- **Mobile:** React Native

+### My Philosophy

+A good culture, interesting work, and the chance to grow.
+I love (indeed, thrive on) being thrown in at the deep end.

+I believe life should be kept interesting, and pushing yourself outside of your comfort zone is a great way to do that.

+Variety is the spice of life

+Every day the startup threw something different at me.

+Companies ARE the people that work for them.
+So treat them well, understand them and how they work, happy people on the right mission really can't be beaten for getting things done.

+Leadership, but leading from the front.
+T

+### My personal skills
+- Clarity.
+- Quick on the uptake.
+Working out what needs to be done, implementing it, doing the right amount of work.
+- Insanely fast reader.
+Useful for covering more stuff.
+- A thirst for knowledge
-Skills - tech stack and soft
+- Thorough and relentless

 ## <a name="experience">Experience</a>

 ### Grain, 2016 - 2022, London
 #### Co-Founder

-*Design and sustainable furniture brand, creating products for the circular economy using novel, tech-enabled on-demand manufacturing. grain.co.uk* *
+*Design and sustainable furniture brand, creating products for the circular economy using novel, tech-enabled on-demand manufacturing. - grain.co.uk* *

 - Co-founded with a friend in 2016.
 Ran operations, technology, product and research.